akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

 ## Attachment 1 -- Cost Proposal

-The cost proposal can be found in this repository at (tbd)
+The cost proposal can be found in this repository at [Attachment 1 - Cost Proposal](https://github.com/AlaskaDHSS/RFP-ARIES-Support/blob/main/Attachment%2001%20Cost%20Proposal.pdf)
 ## Attachment 2 - RFP Checklist

 **Important note to offerors:** This checklist is provided to assist